 There are times when even the lightest, slimmest laptop is more than you want to carry.
 And times when there’s not enough room to use a MacBook Air.
+That’s when an iPhone 6 Plus is useful.

 Earlier this month I tried to work with my 13-inch MacBook Air while flying in economy class.
 Although the tray-table had room for the computer, there wasn’t enough space to type.